KVI-Forum/Forum-API/README.md

 # Forum System

 A web-based forum system that allows users to interact through categories, topics, and replies.
 This project is built with FastAPI and MySQL.
+Note!
+This project is missing some functionality buttons .
+This is just a training project for our technical skills.

 ## Table of Contents